Mahdist State: Anglo-Egyptian reconquest of Sudan

 On 2 September 1898, the Khalifa committed his 52,000-man army to a frontal assault against the Anglo-Egyptian force, which was massed on the plain outside Omdurman.
 The outcome was never in doubt, largely because of superior British firepower.
 During the five-hour battle, about 11,000 Mahdists died, whereas Anglo-Egyptian losses amounted to 48 dead and fewer than 400 wounded.

 Mopping-up operations required several years, but organized resistance ended when the Khalifa, who had escaped to Kordufan, died in fighting at Umm Diwaykarat in November 1899.
 Although the Khalifa had retained considerable support until his death, many areas welcomed the downfall of his regime.
 Sudan's economy had been all but destroyed during his reign and the population had declined by approximately one-half because of famine, disease, persecution, and warfare.
-Millions had died in Sudan from the foundation of the Mahdist state to its fall.
+Before the revolt, roughly 8 million people lived in Sudan; an Egyptian census afterwards recorded barely 2.5 million.
 Moreover, none of the country's traditional institutions or loyalties remained intact.
 Tribes had been divided in their attitudes toward Mahdism, religious brotherhoods had been weakened, and orthodox religious leaders had vanished.

-Holdouts
+Holdouts and legacy

 Even though the Mahdist State factually ceased to exist after Umm Diwaykarat, some Mahdist holdouts continued to persist.
 One officer, Osman Digna, continued to resist the Anglo-Egyptian forces until captured in January 1900.

-However, the most long-lasting Mahdist holdouts actually survived in Darfur, despite the fact that Mahdist rule had already been collapsing there before the Anglo-Egyptian reconquest.
+However, the most long-lasting Mahdist holdouts survived in Darfur, despite the fact that Mahdist rule had already been collapsing there before the Anglo-Egyptian reconquest.
 The holdouts were concentrated at Kabkabiya (led by Sanin Husain), Dar Taaisha (led by Arabi Dafalla), and Dar Masalit (led by Sultan Abuker Ismail).
 The reestablished Sultanate of Darfur consequently had to crush the Mahdist loyalists in a series of lengthy wars.
 The Kabkabiya holdout under Sanin Husain persisted until 1909, when it was destroyed by the Sultanate of Darfur after a siege of 17 or 18 months.

+The Mahdi's direct family did not participate in the Mahdist resistance, and instead regained substantial power during the remaining British occupation.
+A descendant of his would win 1986 Sudanese parliamentary elections, the most recent fair and free elections as of 2024, mainly on the support of the (modern) Ansar.